statamic/docs/content/collections/docs/new-antlers-parser.md

 There are two ways to use variables _inside_ a Tag's parameters.

-You can use **dynamic binding** to pass the value of a variable via its name.
+You can use **dynamic binding** to pass the value of a variable via its name, and prefixing the parameter with a colon:

 ```
 {{ nav :from="segment_1" }}